Rank-adaptive structure-preserving model order reduction of Hamiltonian systems: Rank-adaptivity

 Similar procedures have been adopted in the formulation of the piecewise linear methods for the approximation of nonlinear operators, providing accurate approximations in case of low-order nonlinearities.
 From the residual operator, an approximation of the local error $\Rcal_{\tau}-R_{\tau}$ is given by the matrix-valued quantity $\mathbf{E}_{\tau}$ defined as

-The quantity defined by \eqref{eqn:error_equation} is the first order approximation of the error between the reduced and the full model solution.
+\bl{with $\mathbf{E}_0:=\Rcal(t_{0})-U_0Z_0$.} The quantity defined by \eqref{eqn:error_equation} is the first order approximation of the error between the reduced and the full model solution.
 In particular, it quantifies the discrepancy due to the local approximation \eqref{eq:Rrb}.
 Even if the linearization error is negligible, the computational cost related to the assembly of the entire full-order residual $\rho$ and its Jacobian, together with the solution of a linear system for any instance of the $\Np$ parameters $\prmh$, makes the indicator unappealing if used in the context of highly efficient reduced approximations.
 In \cite{meyer2003efficient}, a hierarchical approach has been proposed to alleviate the aforementioned computational bottleneck but it relies on the offline phase to capture the dominant modes of the exact error.
-Instead, in this work, we solve \eqref{eqn:error_equation} on a subset of the $\Np$ vector-valued parameters $\prmh$ of cardinality $\widetilde{\Np}\ll \Np$, and only at a few time step during the simulation.
+Instead, in this work, we solve \eqref{eqn:error_equation} on a subset \bl{$\prmhsub$} of the $\Np$ vector-valued parameters $\prmh$ of cardinality $\widetilde{\Np}\ll \Np$, and only \bl{each $\freqE$ time steps} during the simulation.
+To further reduce the computational cost, we compute \eqref{eqn:error_equation} on a coarse mesh in the parameter domain, whenever possible, and then $\mathbf{E}_{\tau}$ is recovered on the original mesh via spline interpolation.
 Although the assembly and solution of the sparse linear system in \eqref{eqn:error_equation} has, for example, arithmetic complexity $\mathcal{O}(N^{\frac{1}{2}})$ \cite{george1981computer} for problems originating from the discretization of two-dimensional PDEs, this sampling strategy allows to reduce the computational cost required by the error estimator as compared to the evolution of the reduced basis and the coefficients, as discussed in \Cref{sec:numerical_tests}.